saattrupdan/saattrupdan.com/src/posts/2025-05-04-buying-a-home-in-denmark.md

 I used [Købersmægler](https://koebersmaegler.dk/) for this service and had to pay a 10,000 kr. fee for the "bought-or-free" documentation check service by one of their lawyers.
 I did not really shop around for other buyer's agents, so I don't know if this is a good price or not.
-If you're interested in using a buyer's adivsor then it's great to find one before you start looking for a home, as the home buying process can be quite rapid, so having one already will alleviate the stress of looking for one while you have an estate agent breathing down your neck.
+If you're interested in using a buyer's agent then it's great to find one before you start looking for a home, as the home buying process can be quite rapid, so having one already will alleviate the stress of looking for one while you have an estate agent breathing down your neck.